jdesbonnet/STM32F103C8-dx-sku-380789/README.md

 ![STM32F103C8 ARM Cortex-M3 dev board from DX.com ](https://raw.githubusercontent.com/jdesbonnet/STM32F103C8-dx-sku-380789/master/doc/STM32F103C8-DX-380789.jpg)

 Current status (9 May 2015): Verified operation of Serial Wire Debug (SWD) port for reading, writing and debugging.
 I have also been able to activate the built-in bootloader by setting the BT0 (BOOT0) pin jumper.
-With the boot loader and stm32flash utility (using USART1 on pins PA9, PA10) I'be been able to download the 'blinky' program that came shipped with it and re-upload it.
+With the boot loader and stm32flash utility (using USART1 on pins PA9, PA10).
+I have been able to compile, upload and debug a 'blinky' project.

-Blinky now working!!
 See [blinky1](projects/blinky1) directory.

 ## Programming MCU